 6. To be considered for this scholarship, please COMPLETE and SUBMIT pages 3 & 4 and respond to the following questions.
 Your responses should be typed, not to exceed 1 page double spaced using a 12 point font.

-7. Must be available to attend the award ceremony that will take place at Blessed Trinity Church in Buffalo, on January 17, 2016 at 10:30 A. M.
+7. Must be available to attend the award ceremony that will take place at SS.
+Columba Brigid Church in Buffalo, on January 14, 2018 at 10:00 A. M.

 Click on the link below for the Martin Luther King, Jr. Scholarship application: